syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 Here, appointment dragging is disabled when the appointment is `AllDay` appointment.

 ## Handle appointment dragging
-you can handle the dragging appointment details, position and time of the particular location by using `AppointmentDragOver` event.
+You can handle the dragging appointment details, position, and time of the particular location by using the `AppointmentDragOver` event.
 This event will be continuously triggered when the appointment is being dragged.
 The `AppointmentDragOverEventArgs` argument contains the following properties.

-`Appointment` - Gets the appointment that is being dragged.
+`Appointment` - Get the appointment that is being dragged.
-`DragPoint`- Gets the dragging point of the scheduler appointment user interface.
+`DragPoint`- Get the dragging point of the scheduler appointment user interface.
-`DragTime` - Gets the dragging time of the appointment object being dragged.
+`DragTime` - Get the dragging time of the appointment object being dragged.
-`DragResource` - Gets the original resource of the appointment that is being dragged.
+`DragResource` - Get the original resource of the appointment that is being dragged.

 {% tabs %}
 {% highlight c# %}